Domain-Driven Refactorings

 Implement Bounded Context from Scratch (and Replace it in the Monolith)

-EXPLORE: Extract Shared Kernel
+Extract Shared Kernel

 Form Cross-Functional Team out of Layer-Team Members